BOOK YOUR FREE CONSULTATION

 Start Your Free Assessment

-FBP International, in association with Best Migration Services Australia, helps clients from UAE, India and Middle East to secure residency-by-investment of Malta in a span of 4-5 months.
+FBP International exclusively markets BMS Australia who helps clients from UAE, India and the Middle East to secure residency-by-investment of Malta in a span of 4-5 months.
 The Malta Residency and Visa Program provides access to the European Schengen Area and a high standard of living on this attractive Mediterranean island.
 Malta, officially known as the Republic of Malta, is a Southern European island nation in the Mediterranean Sea, lying 80 km south of Italy.
 It has been a member of the EU since 2004, and of the Schengen Area since 2007.
 It enjoys a stable political climate with a low risk of financial instability.
 The Maltese Government is pro-business, and creating a company in Malta is straightforward.
 Its legislation and tax system are amongst the most favourable in Europe.
 Alongside Cyprus, Malta has the lowest violent crime rates in Europe.
-Combined with a laid back lifestyle, proximity to the sea and 300 days of sunshine, it is an extremely attractive location for European lovers
+Combined with a laid back lifestyle, proximity to the sea and 300 days of sunshine, it is an extremely attractive location for European lovers.

 Malta has a rich history spanning over 7 millenaries and has often played a crucial role due to its strategic location in the Mediterranean Sea.